We've been featured in:

 If you’re thinking about making a claim for post-traumatic stress disorder (PTSD), it’s important to familiarise yourself with the claim time limits that could affect your ability to claim compensation.

 All personal injury claims have a time limit of 3 years within which legal proceedings can be made for them.
-This means that you have up to 3 years from the date of the incident that triggered your PTSD or the date of knowledge to make a claim.
+This means that you have up to 3 years from when the accident that triggered your PTSD happened to make a claim.

 For a free consultation on whether you could have grounds to claim within the claims time limit, please get in touch today.